-On a clear day, this route offers spectacular views of the surrounding North Cascades, the San Juan islands to the west, and even Mt Rainier over 100 miles to the south.
+On a clear day, the Coleman-Deming route offers spectacular views of the surrounding North Cascades, the San Juan islands to the west, and even Mt Rainier over 100 miles to the south.

 We meet at 8am at the Glacier Public Service center in Glacier, WA for introductions and a gear check.
 After securing our permits we drive up to the Heliotrope Ridge Trailhead where our approach begins.

 The approach takes us through old growth forest, sub-alpine transitional zones, and up onto moraines where we’ll place our camp below a lobe of the Coleman Glacier around 6,000’.
 We’ll be carrying 40-50 lb packs and climbing efficiency will be a theme of skills taught along the way.

 We’ll construct a solid mountain camp, eat dinner, and relax for the evening.
 This is usually a 5-6 hour day.